The Visible (and Invisible!) Advantages of Working in Teams

 3. Clarify the lead.
 It is helpful to know who is managing the team and what the expectations are of this person.

 5. Check in regularly with the client.
-Regular meetings will keep the work top of mind for us and the client.
-Questions can be asked before too much time passes, and work is advanced.
+Regular meetings keep the work top of mind for us and the client.
+Questions can be asked before too much time and work are put in.

 6. Debrief at the end.
 This is an intentional and important part of closing a contract.
-At GLP we conduct this as a team internally as well as with the client.
-Time is made for both, and notes are recorded for GLP management to review.
-As well, key learning is shared internally so all benefit.
+At GLP we conduct this internally as well as with the client.
+Time is made for both and notes are recorded for GLP management to review.
+Additionally, key learning is shared internally so all benefit.

 What work are you involved in that may benefit from more teamwork?